-Once you're over age 50, Medical Vocational Allowances rely heavily on "grid rules," which are a series of yes or no questions that help determine if you'll qualify for disability benefits.
-Once you're over age 50, it'll be much easier to be approved via the grid rules.
+After age 50, Medical Vocational Allowances rely heavily on "grid rules," which are a series of yes or no questions that help determine if you'll qualify for disability benefits.
+And it'll be much easier to be approved via the grid rules after age 50.
 The SSA is more lenient with how much work you're able to do while still qualifying for benefits.

 Qualified Work Over 50